Chas McCormick Preview, Player Props: Astros vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 14th in the league.

-- In his most recent appearance on Friday, June 16, the right-hander threw four innings against the New York Yankees, giving up one earned run while surrendering four hits.
+- In his last time out on Thursday against the Washington Nationals, the left-hander tossed 4 1/3 innings, giving up two earned runs while surrendering two hits.

-- The 27-year-old has put up an ERA of 5.05, with 8.5 strikeouts per nine innings, in 13 games this season.
-Opponents have a .243 batting average against him.
+- In 13 games this season, the 34-year-old has amassed a 4.50 ERA and 10.7 strikeouts per nine innings, while giving up a batting average of .227 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.